arjundevarajan/arjundevarajan.github.io/index.md

 description: Doing my best to treat people well
 ---

-I'm Arjun Devarajan, a Duke grad and multiple-time startup founder who's interested in building ethical startups.
+I'm Arjun Devarajan, a graduate of Duke University who has built multiple startups and who is interested in building ethical ones.

 # My Take on Startups {#myTake}